Valentino Rossi calls for changes to 'boring' MotoGP

 Rossi last won a grand prix in Malaysia in 2010, and has managed just three podium finishes in his two seasons on a Ducati.

-He signed a two-year deal to return to Yamaha earlier this year but admits he regrets not being able to be competitive for Ducati.
+to return to Yamaha earlier this year but admits he regrets not being able to be competitive for Ducati.

 He said: "It is a great pity for me at Ducati.